 Bitmain Spent “Millions” on the Operation

-Milam county judge Steve Young and Texas Public Radio reporters said that the facility, which once employed 15 individuals, had only 5 employees when the suspension of operations began.
-Young added that Bitmain had poured millions of dollars into renovating the buildings where the mining operation was based, and that there are an estimated 7,000-8,000 mining units within the facility.
+Milam county judge Steve Young and Texas Public Radio reporters said that the facility, which once employed 15 individuals, had only five employees when the suspension of operations began.
+Young added that Bitmain had poured millions of dollars into renovating the buildings where the mining operation was based and that there are an estimated 7,000-8,000 mining units within the facility.

 Grim Prospects for the Crypto Mining Industry

-This isn’t the first pice of news relating to Bitmain reducing its operations.
-In the last week fo 2018, reports emerged that Bitmain had begun the first in what is rumoured to be a series of rounds of layoffs that will eventually eliminate 50 percent of the company’s employees.
+This isn’t the first piece of news relating to Bitmain reducing its operations.
+In the last week fo 2018, reports emerged that Bitmain had begun the first in what is rumored to be a series of rounds of layoffs that will eventually eliminate 50 percent of the company’s employees.

 there’s post on Chinese Linkedin (usually very high accuracy, posted by employees themselves) saying Bitmain will start a layoff the coming week … 😳😳😳